r-arvind/r-arvind.github.io/_posts/2020-12-23-how-to-make-your-own-css-framework-part-3.md

 There are a plethora of font faces available for you to choose from.
 Picking the right font is just as important as anything else.
 Your font should be cohesive with the rest of your design.

-While browsing the web, I found this is really good <a href="https://www.jotform.com/blog/a-crash-course-in-typography-the-basics-of-type/" rel="nofollow" target="_blank">Crash Course on Fonts</a>.
+While browsing the web, I found this is really good <a href="https://www.jotform.com/blog/a-crash-course-in-typography-the-basics-of-type/" rel="noopener" target="_blank">Crash Course on Fonts</a>.
 This will give you a good idea about types of font available for you to use.

 Personally, I tend to find Sans-serif Geometric Typefaces to be really attractive because they are simple and elegant.
 But the typeface also depends on your framework.
-If you are building some wacky CSS Framework like <a href="https://nostalgic-css.github.io/NES.css/" target="_blank" rel="nofollow">NES</a>, you can even use Comic Sans.
+If you are building some wacky CSS Framework like <a href="https://nostalgic-css.github.io/NES.css/" target="_blank" rel="noopener">NES</a>, you can even use Comic Sans.
 That's totally upto you.

 <figure class="image">
 <img src="{{site.imageurl}}/makecss/nes.png" alt="NES CSS Framework" />